acm-uiuc/icpc-website/_posts/2014-09-09-fall-2014-practice-2-summary.md

 layout: post
 category: practices
 time: 8:00 PM
-description: Summary of our second weekly practice.
+description: Summary of our second weekly practice of the Fall 2014 semester.
 ---

 In the last practice, we covered some basic number theory concepts and related